rip-create-your-account/finnishtable/readme.md

 ## Features

- - fast insert
+ - malleable insert
- - grows very fast
+ - grows
+ - shrinks
- - slower lookup
+ - lookup
- - slower remove
+ - remove
  - meaningless name
  - bugs that will not be fixed.
 This is just an attempt to bully other people to do extendible hashing but better than I did.
 (Please don't just copy and